Fool in the Rain

 "Fool in the Rain" is the third song on Led Zeppelin's 1979 album In Through the Out Door.
 It was the last single released in the US before they formally disbanded in 1980.
-The song reached number 21 on the Billboard Hot 100 on 16 February 1980.
+The song peaked number 1 in Canadian CHUM Chart on 19 january 1980 and reached number 21 on the Billboard Hot 100 on 16 February same year.

 Composition

 Led Zeppelin bassist John Paul Jones and vocalist Robert Plant were inspired by samba beats that played during the 1978 FIFA World Cup tournament in Argentina.
 Biographer Dave Lewis commented:

 Critical reception

 While In Through The Out Door was not regarded with the same praise as Led Zeppelin's previous albums, "Fool in the Rain" still managed to garner positive reception.
 Scott Ludwig, writing for Courier News in 1980, highly praised Bonham's performance.
 In a retrospective review, Andrew Doscas of PopMatters called it the "standout track", opining it was "the band’s last fun song" and "the only such found on In Through the Out Door".
 Cash Box said it has "a zesty Latin-samba instrumental break, Page's sharp lead and rhythm guitar work and Plant’s high, tough vocals."